Learn-Write-Repeat/Intern-Work/int-cv-1/Image Segmentation with Watershed Algorithm/Readme.md

 ## **Image Segmentation with Watershed Algorithm**

-_The [file]("https://github.com/SamarthMR/Intern-Work/blob/main/int-cv-1/Image%20Segmentation%20with%20Watershed%20Algorithm/Image%20Segmentation%20with%20Watershed%20Algorithm.md")() covers the basics and advanced level of Image Segmentation with Watershed Algortihm._
+_The [Image Segmentation with Watershed Algorithm]("https://github.com/SamarthMR/Intern-Work/blob/main/int-cv-1/Image%20Segmentation%20with%20Watershed%20Algorithm/Image%20Segmentation%20with%20Watershed%20Algorithm.md")(file) covers the basics and advanced level of Image Segmentation with Watershed Algortihm._

 ### **Contents**